 Over time, the brightness of TFT screens can degrade.
 For this reason, a set of controls are provided to adjust the brightness of each screen individually and globally.
 The screen in each upstand position can be adjusted from 0-9 using the selection buttons(0 is off).
-The global offset level will adjust the brightness of all screens from -5 to +4.
+A selection window will appear with the current level highlighted.
+Selecting a different level will close the window and the new level will be shown on the screen.
+The global offset level will adjust the brightness of all screens by the value selectable in the same way, from -5 to +4.